ePages-de/epages-devportal/_posts/2018/2018-08-01-from-java-to-ruby-and-back-again.md

 {% endhighlight %}

 Also my new product owner was able to quickly introduce me to _Krypton_'s product backlog and his vision about what this web application should offer in functionality.
-Now it was my turn to give back: using comand line clients like [httpie](https://httpie.org/) I showed the team how to craft the necessary REST calls against our _Beyond_ system in order to access the available backend functionality required for implementing the most important use cases.
+Now it was my turn to give back: using command line clients like [httpie](https://httpie.org/) I showed the team how to craft the necessary REST calls against our _Beyond_ system in order to access the available backend functionality required for implementing the most important use cases.
 With this knowledge the team was able to deliver the first technical spike of _Krypton_ talking to our backend far quicker than anticipated.

 ## An unexpected journey